Menstrual pain can be debilitating for those experiencing primary dysmenorrhea.

 Acupuncture in patients with dysmenorrhea:

-a randomized study on clinical effectiveness
+A randomized study on clinical effectiveness

-and cost-effectiveness in the usual care
+and cost-effectiveness in the usual care.

 Claudia M.Witt, MD, MBA; Thomas Reinhold, MSc; Benno Brinkhaus, MD;